ckb-next/ckb-next/README.md

 **Roadmap** (roughly in order)
 - **v0.1 release:**
-- Ability to share lighting or binding between multiple modes
-- Ability to copy animations, settings to different modes
 - User interface for firmware updates
 - System service files so that ckb-daemon can be run at system start.
 - **v0.2 release:**